-One melt of Al-4wt%Cu, weight of ~400g, is to be cast.
+One melt of AI-4.5wt%Cu, weight of ~400g, is to be cast.

-- 1. Weigh the correct quantities of pure AI and AI-Cu 20-80 hardener for the alloy. - 2.
-Put the components into a clay bonded graphite crucible in the furnace room. - 3.
-Put on the protective clothing: visor, gloves, and apron as shown by the Junior Demonstrator the pre-heating furnace at 200°C.
+- 1. Weigh the correct quantities of pure AI and AI-Cu 20/80 hardener for the alloy. - 2.
+Put the components into a clay bonded graphite crucible in the furnace room ensure that the metal rattles in the crucible. - 3.
+One of the demonstrators (technician or teaching assistant) will put your loaded crucible into the pre-heated furnace.